Marietta Brew Appiah-Opong gets international court position

 The tribunal’s decision has saved Ghana billions of dollars.

-Mrs Appiah-Opong’s leadership role as A-G and Minister of Justice saved Ghana millions of cedis which would have been paid in the form of
+Mrs Appiah-Opong’s leadership role as A-G and Minister of Justice saved Ghana millions of cedis which would have been paid in the form of debt.

 As a member of the General Legal Council, she had a key voice in legal training and professional discipline.